r02b/r02b.github.io/_posts/2022-07-22-dataframe_ordering.md

 Categories (4, object): ['Thur', 'Fri', 'Sat', 'Sun']
 ```

-The data is categorical, which is something we can easily change!
+The data is categorical, for which we can easily change the order!
 How you ask?

 ### Meet `CategoricalDtype`
 Assume we want to change the order so that Sunday is actually the first day from the left.
 All we need to do is define a new custom order, and apply it to the appropriate DataFrame column: